anhdhbn/kaggle/README.md

 Quick script to setup SSH to Kaggle Kernel for Deep Learning.
 In order to use that sexy P100 for free :P

 ## **How setup SSH connection**
-Go to https://dashboard.ngrok.com/auth and get your authentication token after register with Google or Github (You only have to do this once).
-Then replace your `ngrok` authentication token in line `5` of [get_ssh.py](./get_ssh.py) file

 - **Step 1:** Create a [new Kaggle kernel](https://www.kaggle.com/kernels)